HEDIDIN/DocDbNotifications/BIO.md

 #### About the author

 Howard S. Edidin is an Azure Solution Architect specializing in Enterprise Healthcare using BizTalk Server and Azure.
+Howard is a MVP on the Data Platform.

 He recently joined [VNB Consulting](http://www.vnbconsulting.com), a Microsoft Gold Partner.
 He is certified as Microsoft Certified Technical Specialist (MCTS) in BizTalk Server 2010 and is also a Gold Member of the HL7 Organization.
 He is a Microsoft Virtual Technical Specialist (BizTalk, Azure) for Healthcare (P-TSP) and a member of the Azure Advisory Group.